emilyriederer/website/content/post/causal-design-patterns/index.md

 -   Data collection can take time.
 W may want to read long-term endpoints like customer retention or attrition after many year.
 When we long to read an experiment that *wasn't* launched three years ago, historical observational data can help us get a preliminary answer sooner
 -   It's not either-or but both-and.
 Due to the financial and temporal costs of experimentation, causal inference can also be a tool to help us better prioritize what experiments are worth running

 Beyond these specific challenges, perhaps the best reason is that there are so many questions that you can answer.
 As we'll see, most all of these methods rely on exploiting some arbitrary amount of randomness in whether or not a specific individual or group received a certain treatment.
-Industry (and life in general) is full of well-defined yet somewhat arbitrary policies which make it fertile ground for observational causal inference.
+Industry (and life in general) is full of non-random but well-defined (and somewhat arbitrary) policies which make it fertile ground for observational causal inference.
 Analysts can embark on data search-and-rescue missions, finding new life and new potential in reams of historical data that might be otherwise discounted as hopelessly biased, confounded, or outdated.

 Unifying themes
 ---------------